OnlyFans: 2020s growth

-In late 2020, OnlyFans had 85 million users and more than a million creators.
 By March 2021, OnlyFans' user base topped 120 million and creators collectively earned $3 billion in revenue.
-OnlyFans states that it pays out more than $200 million a month to creators.
-In 2021, they reached a company valuation of $1billion.
-Their revenue was around $900 million for 2021, a rise from $350 million in the previous year.
-Owner Leonid Radvinsky received $500 million in dividends in a roughly two-year period from 2021 to 2022.
+OnlyFans stated that it pays out more than $200 million a month to creators.

+In 2021, their revenue was around $900 million, a rise from $350 million in the previous year, with the company reaching a market valuation of $1 billion.
+Owner Leonid Radvinsky received $500 million in dividends in the roughly two-year period from 2021 to 2022.